lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Of any kind. [i]Nothingness.[/i]" He repeated forcefully, "They do not have constellations anymore, and I do not mean that I cannot recognize any of them.
 They lack of any kind of order.
 They became alien, completely unknown to me."

 The implications were there, but it still was hard to grasp.
-"So, what does it means to us?"
+"So, what does it means for us?"
 Sunset relented.

 "Glad you began asking the right questions," Starswirl answered with bile in his voice, stroking his beard, "It means that we cannot project the current of events that will transpire.
 To this day, they were... sparingly premeditated until the certain moment."